theimowski/master-thesis/docs/section-application.md

 An F# Record type was declared in first line of listing {{fsmusicsessiontype}}.
 Records behave similarly to standard C# classes, however there is a number of advantages for records, such as:

-* records are immutable by default,
+* they are immutable by default,
-* record constructor enforces all fields to be initialized, which prevents from having any record field undefined,
+* constructor enforces all fields to be initialized, which prevents from having any record field undefined,
-* records have structural equality by default, meaning that one does not have to override equality members as in C#,
+* they have structural equality by default, meaning that one does not have to override equality members as in C#,
-* records can appear in pattern matching constructs,
+* they can appear in pattern matching constructs,
-* records provide a handy shortcut for copying (cloning) objects called copy expression, which allows to create new instance of record with some of the fields modified.
+* they provide a handy shortcut for copying (cloning) objects called copy expression, which allows to create new instance of record with some of the fields modified.

 Another F# type construct, called discriminated union was used in line 6.
 They allow for declaring a type with a set of applicable constructors and are specially designed to work with pattern matching.